1.1 What are the terms that apply to your Service?

 12.7 Cancellation of a Service

-Cancellation of a Service or termination or expiry of your Service does not affect the provisions of the Terms concerning limitation of liability and indemnity.
+Cancellation of a Service or expiry of your Service does not affect the provisions of the Terms concerning limitation of liability and indemnity.

 13 FORCE MAJEURE

 13.1 No Liability